 Chateau L’Arrosee Vineyards, Terroir, Grapes, Winemaking

-The terroir is limestone and clay soils located on the southern edge of the slopes of Saint Emilion.
+The terroir is limestone and clay soil located on the southern edge of the slopes of Saint Emilion.
 They have vines on both sides of the small road.
 However, you find more sand on the other side, away from the chateau and closer to the cooperative.

 The wine of Chateau L’Arrosee is aged in 100% new, French oak barrels for 12 to 18 months.
 Chateau L’Arrosee has an average annual production of close to 3,500 cases of Bordeaux wine a year.

 Chateau L’Arrosee is an elegant St. Emilion wine.
-It’s a traditionally styled Bordeaux wine that is not the most concentrated, deeply colored or ripest wine produced today.
-But what it lacks in power, it more than makes up for that with its soft textures, purity of fruit and refined personality.
+It’s a traditionally-styled Bordeaux wine that is not the most concentrated, deeply colored, or ripest wine produced today.
+But what it lacks in power, it more than makes up for that with its soft textures, purity of fruit, and refined personality.